miriamzisook/program-of-study/_projects/mapping-imperfection.md

 - **Perfection is hubris:** In the Greek myth of Arachne the Weaver, Arachne believes she can weave better than the Goddess Athena.
 When she exhibits the hubris to strive for perfection in her craft, she is punished by the Gods by being turned to spider.
 Although it is known to be apocryphal, American quilters spread this idea in the form of a myth that Amish quilters purposefully embed a mistake in every quilt as a sign of humility before God.
 - **Perfection is a trap:** In indigenous weaving traditions from the Southwestern United States, weavers intentionally leave a park called a spirit line in baskets and rugs.
 The spirit line interrupts the perfect symmetry of the pattern to create a pathway for the spirit of the weaver to exit the piece.
 The spirit line speaks to the idea that if the piece were completed perfectly, the spirit of the weaver would be trapped, and she would be unable to move on to her next piece.

-I find that the fact that at least some of these traditions are apocryphal is the most moving thing about it.
+So far, I find that the fact that at least some of these traditions are apocryphal is the most moving thing about it.
 To me, it speaks to the idea that to err is human, and to be frustrated about it is human too.
 So, throughout history we see humans trying to make meaning out of imperfection through storytelling.
 See that backwards quilt block, it has a story to tell about humility before god.
 See that patched hole in that jacket, it's there to remind of the preciousness of life.
 Even if the original crafter may have just put the block on backwards, modern makers crave meaning, and retroactively tell the story that it was there by design.
-If to err is human, then surely these traditions can all be construed as diving acts of forgiveness.
+If to err is human, so it seems, is to try to ascribe meaning to our errors.

 About the process: